Connecticut Labor Laws Guide

 In such cases, there are no restrictions on employers' access to all information on those devices.

-Employers are forbidden to monitor their employees by all electronic surveillance devices in personal areas of the workplace.
+Employers are prohibited from monitoring their employees with electronic surveillance devices in personal areas of the workplace, including:

 Drug and alcohol testing laws

-There are certain situations when employers with reasonable doubt can require employees to take the drug and/or alcohol test.
+There are certain situations when employers with reasonable doubt can require employees to take a drug and/or alcohol test.

 Employers are also authorized to conduct random drug testing of employees who work in high-risk or safety-sensitive positions.